 Best Practices for DR Testing:

-- Clearly define and document test objectives, scope, and responsibilities.
+- Clearly define and document test objectives, scope, and responsibilities to ensure a comprehensive understanding of the test.

 - Always back up the primary system before conducting a test.